Nicky Hopkins Biography

 The new band was rocking the London circuits packing out London's Marquee Club every week and

-sometimes twice a week; in may shows having the Rollin' Stones opening for them!!!.
+sometimes twice a week; in some shows having the Rollin' Stones opening for them!!!.
 The line-up for the band was Cyril Davies on vocals and harmonica,

 Nicky Hopkins on piano, Long John Baldry on Lead Vocals, Bernie Watson on guitar, Rick Brown/Cliff